A dignified farewell - that doesn't cost the earth…

 -

-It can feel overwhelming, but you don’t have to rush.
+It can feel overwhelming, but you don’t need to treat it like an emergency if it’s expected…

-At home: Call the GP or palliative care team.
+If the death was expected (for example, under palliative care), call the GP or palliative care team.
 They’ll confirm the death and issue the necessary paperwork.
-If it’s unexpected, call 000.

 -